asmarenas/Sniezka/README.md

 My winter trip to Sniezka mountain.

-Website includes weather and location info of Sniezka mountain, and photos taken by me along the way to the summit.
+The website includes weather and location pages, and gallery page of photos taken by me along the way to the summit.

 [Live Preview](https://mariusjagminas.github.io/Sniezka/)

-### Build with:
+### Built with:

 - HTML5
 - SASS